-Sofia Vergara’s Ex Nick Loeb Faces A $76k Lien In His Embryo Legal Battle
+Sofia Vergara’s Ex, Nick Loeb, Faces A $76,000 Lien In His Embryo Legal Battle

-The battle between Modern Family star Sofia Vergara and her former fiance Nick Loeb continues over embryos that the couple had frozen when they were still together.
+The battle between Modern Family star Sofia Vergara and her former fiance, Nick Loeb, continues over embryos that the couple had frozen when they were still together.
 But as the struggle is now being measured in years, it seems that Loeb has hit some financial problems.

 According to The Blast, Loeb is being hit with a lien for lack of payment of legal fees by his former lawyers.
 The Law Firm of Theodora Oringher claims that Loeb owes $66,517.25 plus $10,730.81 in late fees for a total of $76,248.06.
 The lien will allow the law firm to collect that amount out of any settlement that Loeb gets from Vergara, if he gets one at all.